 What is a heat exchanger?

 The heat exchanger is an important component of every gas heating appliance.
-The heat exchanger is a metal component that is generally a set of tubes or coils which stores the combustible material from the burners.
+The heat exchanger is a metal component that is generally a set of tubes or coils that stores the combustible material from the burners.

 What can happen if a heat exchanger is cracked or damaged?